openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 This means lower traffic unless the picture is actually changing.

 Request the stream to be sent to an item with this URL.
-NOTE: The IP is OpenHABs not your cameras IP and the 54321 is what you have set as the SERVER_PORT.
+NOTE: The IP is openHABs not your cameras IP and the 54321 is what you have set as the SERVER_PORT.

 `http://192.168.xxx.xxx:54321/snapshots.mjpeg`